INTERNATIONAL HUMAN RESOURCE MANAGEMENT - 2022/3

 - Managing cultural diversity in multinational organizations

-- Recruitment strategies in multinational organizations
+- Recruitment and selection strategies in multinational organizations

 - Managing expatriation and repatriation